For The Bench

 11a Y-Y

 Alec Gray-bred daffodils dominate the commercial trade by sheer volume grown.
 Scores of acres of his highly successful, miniature tazetta Minnow are grown each year, mainly for pot culture.
-Minnowlet is an unexpected offspring of Minnow, being a small and neat monochromatic split cup.
+Minnowlet is a modern descendant of Minnow, being a small and neat monochromatic split cup.
 Two and a half inch flowers with concise Star of David petals, well designed collar.
+An ADS Intermediate.

 8 W-Y